atweiden/voidvault/README.md

 ### Overview

-Voidvault bootstraps Void with whole system Btrfs on LUKS.
+Voidvault bootstraps Void with whole system NILFS+LVM on LUKS.

 Voidvault works on Void with Intel or AMD x86 CPU.
 It assumes you are comfortable working on the cmdline, and that you have no need for booting